Covid 19 coronavirus: Police net weapons in gang raids during lockdown

-Guns and tens of thousands of dollars in cash were seized during police raids on gangs in the South during Alert Levels 3 and 4.
+Guns and tens of thousands of dollars in cash were seized during police raids on gangs in the South during alert levels 3 and 4.

 Restrictions imposed to prevent the spread of Covid-19 did not hamper police efforts to target organised crime.